duncan-G/AuthenticationSample/README.md

 - Create an AWS SSO user group profile with permissions listed in [developer-policy.json](infrastructure/terraform/developer-policy.json)
     - Configure sso profile `aws sso configure developer`
     - This profile is used by applications to access AWS
+    - *NOTE: There are variables in the JSON that need to be substituted with the real value*
 - Setup dev secrets
     ```bash
     ./scripts/deployment/setup-secrets.sh